OliverLysa/observatory-data-prep/README.md

 # Purpose

+*'Dashboards can be a powerful way of allowing access to large amounts of data, which can help people make decisions'* ([ONS, 2022](https://analysisfunction.civilservice.gov.uk/policy-store/top-tips-for-designing-dashboards/))

 A collection of scripts to:

 1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests) identified through a [dataset review](https://docs.google.com/spreadsheets/d/11jO8kaYktQ1ueMY1iJoaCl1dJU8r6RDfyxICPB1wFqg/edit#gid=795733331);